How I Recovered Being Crushed by Feedback and What I Did Next

 - What does this mean in the context of my WorkLife?

 - What do I want and need to do next?

-- I then devise a plan to make what I’ve identified happen.
+- How can I devise a plan to make what I’ve identified happen?

 Sometimes your greatest challenge can become your driving motivation, to get you to where you want to be.
 That has certainly been true for me.
 Beginning from a place of wanting to overcome my crippling nervousness when speaking in public, and my woodenness, followed (eventually!) by wanting to embrace what was good about my voice, and to work towards improving what wasn’t has led me to where I am in my WorkLife.

 I’ve created a WorkLife that allows me to combine my knowledge and experience of WorkLife learning and development with drama-based techniques, by collaborating with performing artists.
 Our work enables individuals and teams to be more active, spontaneous and flexible, freeing their minds to use their imagination in being inventive and original.
 The intrinsic nature of our work helps foster creativity, team spirit and emotional intelligence.
 I work with so many interesting people, helping them manage, develop and transition their WorkLives, and I work with an amazing team of artists in delivering the work.

 Today’s featured book is: The Vocal Arts Workbook: A Practical Course for Developing the Expressive Range of Your Voice by David Carey and Rebecca Clark Carey.

 WorkLife Book Wisdom Stories: